Unbalanced Youth Justice

-The Burns Institute is in pursuit of an equitable and excellent juvenile justice system.
-A system used sparingly and appropriately.
-We know that our current juvenile justice system is not equitable, excellent, or used sparingly and appropriately.
-More than 61,000 youth were incarcerated on any given night in 2011, most (75 percent) for non-violent offenses.
-The majority (65 percent) were youth of color.
+The Burns Institute is in pursuit of equity.
+We believe the youth justice system should be used sparingly.
+We know that our current youth justice system is not equitable or used sparingly and appropriately.
+More than 47,000 youth were incarcerated on any given night in 2015, most (73 percent) for non-violent offenses.
+The majority (69 percent) of those incarcerated were youth of color.

 The U.S. stands out in its use of youth incarceration.
 We incarcerate youth at higher rates than anywhere in the world: five times the rate of South Africa; 15 times the rate of Germany and 30 times the rate of Italy.
 With more than 75 percent of youth locked up for non-violent offenses, the U.S does not have an alarming crime problem; we have an alarming incarceration problem.
 And it’s a problem primarily for youth of color.